eludi/arcajs/README.md

 });
 ```

-As one can see in this little example, writing apps with arcajs requires a basic
+As one can see in this little example, writing apps with arcajs requires just a
-knowledge of Javascript.
+basic understanding of Javascript.

 The unified entry point to the entire arcajs API is the global app object.
 It
 provides functions for accessing modules, resources, and creating game
 entities.
-Furthermore the app object allows your program to register for
+Furthermore, the app object allows your program to register for
 various events that are the core entry points for its interaction flow.

 ## Running your program